kcho760/WelcomeTable/buglist.md

-arrow buttons need to fix transparency email validation out of place restaurant name font weight from 551- 552 changes drastically payment option to string randomize carousel refactor and split up showpage code calender highlighted date not changing reservations validations not 100% on confirmation page refresh, loses state of reservation
+arrow buttons need to fix transparency payment option to string randomize carousel footer needs to be fleshed out

-features:
-footer
-maps
-news articles?
+SMALL BUG: calender highlighted date not changing on confirmation MEDIUM BUG: Updating reservation needs a page refresh.
+BIG BUG: Search Bar not finding cuisines of restaurants BIG BUG: Reservation system will still allow more than 2 overlapping reservations